Justices side with Colorado baker on same-sex wedding cake

 Waggoner said Phillips is willing to sell ready-made products to anyone who enters his store.
 But, "he simply declines to express messages or celebrate events that violate his deeply held beliefs," she said.

 Phillips was at his shop Monday morning, where he was busy answering the phone and getting congratulations from his supporters in person, including his pastor.
-One woman brought him a bouquet of flowers and others hugged him.
+One woman brought him balloons and others hugged him.

 The American Civil Liberties Union, which represented the couple in its legal fight, said it was pleased the court did not endorse a broad religion-based exemption from anti-discrimination laws.

-"The court reversed the Masterpiece Cakeshop decision based on concerns unique to the case but reaffirmed its longstanding rule that states can prevent the harms of discrimination in the marketplace, including against LGBT people." said Louise Melling, the ACLU's deputy legal director.
+Waggoner and Esseks disagreed about the ruling's effect on Phillips' wedding cake business.
+Waggoner said her client can resume his refusal to make cakes for same-sex marriages without fear of a new legal fight.
+But Esseks said that if another same-sex couple were to ask Phillips for a wedding cake, "I see no reason in this opinion that Masterpiece Cakeshop is free to turn them away."

+Craig, one of the plaintiffs, said Monday night he will continue to fight against discrimination.
+He told supporters during a rally at the Colorado Capitol that he and his partner brought the case "because no one should have to face the shame, embarrassment and humiliation of being told 'we don't serve your kind here.'"

-Several legal disputes are pending over wedding services, similar to the Phillips case.
-Video producers, graphic artists and florists are among business owners who say they oppose same-sex marriage on religious grounds and don't want to participate in same-sex weddings.
+Several other legal disputes are pending over wedding services, similar to the Phillips case.
+In addition to florists, video producers and graphic artists are among business owners who say they oppose same-sex marriage on religious grounds and don't want to participate in same-sex weddings.

 Barronelle Stutzman, a florist in Richland, Washington, has appealed a state Supreme Court ruling that found she violated state law for refusing to provide the wedding flowers for two men who were about to be married.